njhazelh/SumoBots/README.md

 This project aims to create a world in which sumo bots can battle each other using various AI algorithms to intelligently choose actions.

+## Running the Program
+- To be able to train the robot run
+    > python sumo_trainer.py -c <gamesToTrain> q

+- To be able to run the sumoBots program
+    > python sumobots.py

 ##Rewards
 - Negative reward for each turn.
 - Huge reward for pushing opponent out of ring.